pratik-codes/perps.fun/docs/PROJECT_OVERVIEW.md

 There's no fun, no game, no thrill in just clicking charts alone.

-## The DegenWars Solution
+## The levs.fun Solution

-Turn trading into a competitive, gamified battle.
+Turn leverage trading into a competitive, gamified battle.
 Where losers don't just lose alone… but fuel the winner's victory.

 ## Core Concept